Guide to Buying Health Insurance for 2015: How Health Insurance Works

 Buying the Right Health Insurance Policy

-Getting the right plan for you and your family boils down to understanding your projected medical needs for the next year and your income, and then finding the plan that has a premium that fits your budget, and out-of-pocket costs that won’t break the bank.
-For folks with access to cost assistance, getting a plan with a low premium can be attractive, and is often the right move, however simply looking at the premium alone won’t always get you the right plan.
+Getting the right plan for you and your family boils down to understanding your projected medical needs for the next year, calculating your income, and then finding the plan that has both a premium that fits your budget as well as out-of-pocket costs that won’t break the bank.
+For folks with access to cost assistance, getting a plan with a low premium can be attractive and is often the right move.
+However, simply looking at the premium alone won’t always get you the right plan.

-A plan with a high deductible and high out-of-pocket costs isn’t always worth the low premium cost, even with subsidies taken into account.
-Although any Major Medical Plan will protect your health and wallet in an emergency, thanks to new dollar limits and minimum benefits, you’ll most likely pay for most of your medical expenses out-of-pocket each year without ever meeting your deductible on lower premium plans.
-Getting a lower premium plans often means you’ll most likely pay higher shares of health care costs (due less generous copays and coinsurance and higher deductibles).
+Even with subsidies taken into account, a plan with a high deductible and high out-of-pocket costs isn’t always worth the low premium cost.
+Although any Major Medical Plan will protect your health and wallet in an emergency, thanks to new dollar limits, cost sharing limits, and minimum benefits, you’ll most likely pay for most of your medical expenses out-of-pocket each year without ever meeting your deductible on lower premium plans.
+Getting a lower premium plan often means you’ll pay higher shares of health care costs (due to less generous copays and coinsurance and higher deductibles).
 If you don’t meet your deductible, your insurer will never pay their share of coinsurance for covered services.

 It’s important to note that better plans often come with better doctor networks and lower copays.
 Even though all plans come with new essential health benefits, only specific preventive services are included with no out-of-pocket costs before you meet your deductible, so most of your medical services will have a coinsurance or copay!